LoneSalmon/Active-Directory/README.md

   <img src="https://github.com/LoneSalmon/Active-Directory/assets/132819728/156c113a-a9ce-4691-8eda-48551cb6394d">  <br>
   <strong>😨 "So what are DHCP options?" 😨</strong>  <br>
   <p align="justify">
     <em>They are additional parameters that a DHCP server can provide to client devices alongside the essential IP address and subnet mask.
-These options include settings such as the default gateway, DNS server addresses, domain names, time servers, and more.
+These options include settings such as the default gateway, DNS server addresses, domain names, time servers, and more.</em>
   </p>
 </p>